Skip to content

 • Credentials (each env has unique admin password)

 A pool can host environments belonging to different companies.
-Tenant isolation is enforced at the API layer (every query carries a company-scoped filter) and inside the BC containers themselves - cross-environment access from a customer's container is not possible.
+Tenant isolation is enforced at the API layer (every query carries a company-scoped filter) and inside the BC containers themselves - one company's container can't reach another's.
 Full posture detail in security/posture.

 Compliance scope